The Sexual Life of Savages in North-Western Melanesia: Summary

 In the preface Malinowski says that sexuality "dominates in fact almost every aspect of culture".

 Malinowski gives a detailed description of the social organisation of sexuality (social rites, partner choice, etc.) "tracing the Trobriand lifecycle from birth through puberty, marriage, and death".

 Children do not submit to a system of "domestic coercion" or "regular discipline": they "enjoy considerable freedom and independence".
-The idea of a child being "beaten or otherwise punished in cold blood" by a parent is viewed as unnatural and immoral and when proposed by westerners (like the anthropologist) is "rejected with resentment".
-Things are asked "as from one equal to another; a simple command, implying the expectation of natural obedience, is never heard from parent to child in the Trobriands".
-The event of a person getting angry and striking another person "in an outburst of rage" sometimes happens, as often from parent to child as from child to parent.
+The idea of a child's being "beaten or otherwise punished in cold blood" by a parent is viewed as "unnatural and immoral" and when proposed by the anthropologist is "rejected with some resentment".
+Requests are made "as from one equal to another; a simple command, implying the expectation of natural obedience, is never heard from parent to child in the Trobriands".
+Within a family, for a person to strike another "in an outburst of rage" sometimes happens, but a child strikes their parent as often as a parent does their child.

-In later chapters, the parent-child relationship of the Trobrianders is described with details of their complex matrilineal relationship structure in which the biological parentage is ignored.
+In later chapters, the parent–child relationship of the Trobrianders is described with details of their complex matrilineal relationship structure, in which the biological paternity is ignored.

-Based on ethnographic data, Malinowski argues that the Freudian Oedipus complex is not universal.
+From ethnographic data, Malinowski argues that the Freudian Oedipus complex is not universal.

 Analysis

 The book discussed sexuality in matrilineal society, debunking some myths about sexual promiscuity of primitive people.
-It has also contributed to scientific study of sex, previously restricted due to Euro-American prudery and views on morality; something that has been attributed to Malinowski's Slavic background which made him less concerned with "Anglo-Saxon Puritanism".
+It has also contributed to scientific study of sex, previously restricted due to Euro-American prudery and views on morality; something that has been attributed to Malinowski's Slavic Catholic cultural background which made him less concerned with "Anglo-Saxon Puritanism".

 Reception

 While the book is a scholarly study, upon its publication its provocative title and contents have been said to "provide enough erotic titillation for booksellers to keep it under the counter wrapped in cellophane."

-Malinowski's argument that the Oedipus complex is not universal has been questioned by Ernest Jones, and later by anthropologist Melford E. Spiro in his book Oedipus in the Trobriands (1982).
+Malinowski's argument that the Oedipus complex is not universal has been questioned by Ernest Jones, and later by the anthropologist Melford E. Spiro in his book Oedipus in the Trobriands (1982).